arangodb/arangojs/README.md

   A string evaluating to a JavaScript function to be executed on the server.

+  **Note**: For accessing the database from within ArangoDB, see [the documentation for the `@arangodb` module in ArangoDB](https://docs.arangodb.com/3.1/Manual/Appendix/JavaScriptModules/ArangoDB.html).

 * **params**: `Object` (optional)

   Available as variable `params` when the *action* function is being executed on server.
 Check the example below.